An official website of the United States government

 NLSY97 NLSY79 NLSY79 Child and Young Adult

 To protect respondent confidentiality, the NLS public-use files do not include geographic variables such as state, county, and metropolitan area.
 Such variables, when combined with the rich longitudinal records of respondents' significant life events, would create an unacceptable risk that someone could use the data to identify individual respondents.
-Instead, BLS has established a licensing system through which legitimate researchers at universities and other research organizations in the United States can use NLS data with geographic information at their own facilities, provided that the research project and physical and electronic security measures described in the NLS geocode application are approved by BLS.
+Instead, BLS has established a licensing system through which legitimate researchers at universities and other research organizations in the United States can use NLS data with geographic information on the physical premises of their institution, provided that the research project and security measures described in the application are approved by BLS.

-NLSY79, NLSY79 Young Adult or NLSY97 Geocode files include the state, county, and metropolitan area of residence for each respondent in each survey year.
+NLSY97, NLSY79, or NLSY79 Young Adult Geocode files include the state, county, and metropolitan area of residence for each respondent in each survey year.
 Geocode data is also available for any of the Original Cohorts.

 To protect the confidentiality of respondents, the Bureau of Labor Statistics (BLS) only grants access to geocode files for researchers in the United States who agree in writing to adhere to the BLS confidentiality policy and whose projects further the mission of BLS and the NLS program to conduct sound, legitimate research in the social sciences.
 Applications from abroad cannot be accepted.
 Applicants must provide a clear statement of their research methodology and objectives and explain how the geocode data are necessary to meet those objectives.
-Researchers who are granted access to NLS geocode files may use them at their own facilities, provided that the facilities meet BLS security requirements.
+Researchers who are granted access to NLS geocode files may use them on the physical premises of their institution, provided that the locations meet BLS security requirements.
 More.

 The Bureau of Labor Statistics (BLS) has opportunities available on a limited basis for researchers from colleges and universities, government, and eligible nonprofit organizations to obtain access to BLS data files not available on public-use or geocode files.
 These confidential files are available for use only through the BLS Restricted Data Access program on statistical research projects approved by BLS.
 The files may be accessed at the BLS National Office in Washington, DC or in a Federal Statistical Research Data Center (FSRDC).
 Access to data is subject to the availability of BLS and FSRDC space and resources.
 These data files include: